 UNCG looks to extend streak vs WCU

-BOTTOM LINE: UNC Greensboro looks for its 10th straight win in the head-to-head series over Western Carolina.
-UNC Greensboro has won by an average of 13 points in its last nine wins over the Catamounts.
+BOTTOM LINE: UNC Greensboro looks for its 11th straight win in the head-to-head series over Western Carolina.
+In its last 10 wins against the Catamounts, UNC Greensboro has won by an average of 14 points.
 Western Carolina's last win in the series came on Jan.
-11, 2016, an 83-77 win.
+11, 2016, an 83-77 victory.

-SQUAD LEADERS: Western Carolina's Cory Hightower has averaged 14.6 points and 6.6 rebounds while Xavier Cork has put up 13.2 points and 5.8 rebounds.
-For the Spartans, Isaiah Miller has averaged 18.1 points, 6.8 rebounds and 2.4 steals while Keyshaun Langley has put up 9.4 points.
+LEADING THE WAY: The dynamic Isaiah Miller has put up 18 points, 6.7 rebounds and 2.4 steals to lead the way for the Spartans.
+Keyshaun Langley has complemented Miller and is producing 9.5 points per game.
+The Catamounts are led by Cory Hightower, who is averaging 14.6 points and 6.3 rebounds.

-OFFENSIVE THREAT: Miller has made or assisted on 43 percent of all UNC Greensboro field goals over the last five games.
-The senior guard has accounted for 37 field goals and 18 assists in those games.
+CREATING OFFENSE: Hightower has either made or assisted on 44 percent of all Western Carolina field goals over the last three games.
+Hightower has 20 field goals and 10 assists in those games.

-WINLESS WHEN: Western Carolina is 0-9 this year when it scores 70 points or fewer and 9-5 when it scores at least 71.
+WINLESS WHEN: Western Carolina is 0-10 when scoring fewer than 70 points and 9-5 when scoring at least 70.

-ASSIST RATIOS: The Catamounts have recently converted buckets via assists more often than the Spartans.
-Western Carolina has 40 assists on 74 field goals (54.1 percent) across its past three games while UNC Greensboro has assists on 39 of 87 field goals (44.8 percent) during its past three games.
+STREAK STATS: Western Carolina has dropped its last eight road games, scoring 73.1 points and allowing 84.4 points during those contests.
+UNC Greensboro has won its last five home games, scoring an average of 73.6 points while giving up 62.6.

-DID YOU KNOW: Western Carolina attempts more free throws per game than any other SoCon team.
-The Catamounts have averaged 20.2 foul shots per game this season.
+DID YOU KNOW: UNC Greensboro has committed a turnover on just 16.5 percent of its possessions this season, which is the second-best percentage among all SoCon teams.
+The Spartans have turned the ball over only 11.5 times per game this season and just 9.4 times per game over their last five games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25